 We're coming up on 20 years here on August 1st.

-Maybe not beyond doubt in all cases, but certainly I should be given the benefit of it at this point.
+I think, ladies and gentlemen, I have proved myself maybe not beyond doubt in all cases, but certainly I should be given the benefit of it at this point.

-This is something that I have yet to do and I won't do, because I'm not out for anything that would enable me or force me to have to cave and compromise on things.
+This is something that I have yet to do and I won't do because I'm not out for anything that would enable me or force me to have to cave and compromise on things.

-Now, since we're talking about all of this, uh one of the interesting things that took place over the weekend, it was happening even before Mrs. Clinton's assassination comment on Friday afternoon.
+Now, since we're talking about all of this, one of the interesting things that took place over the weekend, it was happening even before Mrs. Clinton's assassination comment on Friday afternoon.

 Bill Clinton, who now for the first time clearly sees that his day in the sun as somebody that matters in the Democrat Party is seriously threatened.

-So he was out there working hard, doing everything he could to persuade to convince to intimidate the Obama people to put Hillary on the ticket as his VEP.
+So he was out there working hard, doing everything he could to persuade, to convince, to intimidate the Obama people to put Hillary on the ticket as his VEP.

 I never could see this happening.